 What is the composition of the Panel of Judges?

 Alan Rusbridger, giant of journalism and former Editor-in-Chief of The Guardian is the chair of the Panel of Judges.
-Sylvie Kauffmann, editorial director of French newspaper Le Monde will join him on the panel together with Alexandra Föderl-Schmid, deputy editor-in-chief of the Süddeutsche Zeitung, Juan Luis Sánchez, co-founder and deputy director of eldiario.es, Sheila Sitalsing, freelance journalist (radiohost, political commentator) and columnist for De Volkskrant and Can Dündar, Turkish journalist and editor-in-chief of the bilingual journalistic platform Özgürüz and a columnist for Die Zeit.
+Alexandra Föderl-Schmid, deputy editor-in-chief of the Süddeutsche Zeitung, Juan Luis Sánchez, co-founder and deputy director of eldiario.es, Sheila Sitalsing, freelance journalist (radiohost, political commentator) and columnist for De Volkskrant and Can Dündar, Turkish journalist and editor-in-chief of the bilingual journalistic platform Özgürüz and a columnist for Die Zeit.

 When will the winners be announced?

-The winners will be announced at the yearly European Press Prize ceremony.
+The winners will be announced at the yearly European Press Prize Award Ceremony.
 The ceremony normally takes place in May or June every year.
 All nominees will be asked to attend the ceremony.
 For more information, keep an eye out on our social media.